apostrophecms/moog/README.md

 Creates one object of each type that has been defined via `moog.define` or via the `definitions` option given when configuring `moog`.
 Only types explicitly defined in this way are created, but they may extend types available via the `autoloader` option given when configuring `moog`.

 The options passed for each object consist of `globalOptions` extended by `specificOptions[type]`.

+## Using moog in the browser

+`moog` works in the browser, provided that `async` and `lodash` are already global in the browser. `moog` defines itself as `window.moog`.
+Currently it is not set up for use with browserify but this would be trivial to arrange.